nzakas/understandinges6/manuscript/07-Collections.md

 This code outputs each item in the set to the console in the order in which they were added to the set.

-If you would rather just convert the setback into an array, that can be accomplished using the `Array.from()` method:
+If you would rather just convert the set back into an array, that can be accomplished using the `Array.from()` method:

     var items = new Set([1, 2, 3, 4, 5]);
     var array = Array.from(items);